-- Knowledgeable staff (e.g., nurse, special education teachers, 504 coordinator) will systematically review and update each student's IHP (Individual Health Care Plan)/IFSP/IEP including birth to 26 as needed to identify those that require additional accommodations related to COVID-19 adhering to CDC guidelines. - Staff who self-identify as being of an increased risk for severe illness due to COVID-19 as defined by the CDC will request accommodations for work requirements, if practicable, or leave options through HR. - Students or families who self-identify as being of increased risk for severe illness as defined by the CDC due to COVID-19 will request alternative learning arrangements through their case manager.

-- The District has developed Continuity of Learning Plans (CLP) that align with the student's IEP that will be reviewed regularly by each student's IEP team while in remote/hybrid learning. - WISD will provide N95 masks, disposable gowns, and face shields for staff who are performing medical care that include aerosol-generating procedures.
+- Knowledgeable staff (e.g., nurse, special education teachers, 504 coordinator) will systematically review and update each student's IHP (Individual Health Care Plan)/IFSP/IEP including birth to 26 as needed to identify those that require additional accommodations related to COVID-19 adhering to CDC guidelines. - Staff who self-identify as being of an increased risk for severe illness due to COVID-19 as defined by the CDC will request accommodations for work requirements, if practicable, or leave options through HR. - Students or families who self-identify as being of increased risk for severe illness as defined by the CDC due to COVID-19 shall complete a homebound hospitalization application that can be found on the compliance monitoring page of the WISD website.
+The District has developed Continuity of Learning Plans (CLP) that align with the student's IEP that will be reviewed regularly by each student's IEP team While student is on homebound or hospitalization status. - WISD will provide N95 masks, disposable gowns, and face shields for staff who are performing medical care that include aerosol-generating procedures.